-- 1. Additional training for all students and applicable staff on implementation of this policy and/or bullying prevention. - 2.
-Notice to the victim's teachers and other staff to monitor the victim and his/her interaction with peers and/or the assignment of a staff member to escort the student between classes. - 3.
+- 2. Notice to the victim's teachers and other staff to monitor the victim and his/her interaction with peers and/or the assignment of a staff member to escort the student between classes. - 3.
 Assignment of district staff to monitor, more frequently, areas in the school where bullying has occurred. - 4.
 Referral to counseling services for the victim and perpetrator. - 5.
 Modification of the perpetrator's schedule and other appropriate measures imposed on the perpetrator (not the victim) to minimize the perpetrator's contact with the victim.